Skip to main content

 Example Answer

 “Agile testing is essential in Agile development because it ensures continuous feedback and quality checks throughout the development lifecycle.
 Unlike traditional testing, which happens after development is complete, Agile testing occurs iteratively at every sprint.
-This allows teams to identify and address issues early, reducing the cost and effort of fixing defects.
-For instance, in my last project, I worked closely with developers during sprints, performing regression tests on new features as they were developed.
-This helped the team maintain high-quality standards and meet tight deadlines.”
+This allows teams to identify and address issues early, reducing the cost and effort of fixing defects.”

 11. What are the key components of a test strategy?